TomsFreimanis/DialogsAB_JS/Macibam/Class_20/class20.md

 #### The setInterval() is a method of the window object.
 The setInterval() repeatedly calls a function with a fixed delay between each call.
 - The setInterval() repeatedly calls a function once a fixed delay between each call.
 - The setInterval() returns a timeoutID that can be passed to the clearInterval() to cancel the timeout.

+In this syntax:

+The callback is a callback function to be executed every delay milliseconds.
+The delay is the time (in milliseconds) that the timer should delay between executions of the callback function.
+The arg1, … argN are the arguments that are passed to the callback function.